Everyone understands that protein is important for working out.

 As we said before, protein is made of different kinds of amino acids.
 This means not all protein is the same.
 Some proteins are missing amino acids.
 These are called incomplete proteins.
 Protein sources that contain all amino acids are called complete proteins.

-Most foods are incomplete proteins.
+Most of the foods you eat are incomplete proteins.
 This is why you need to eat rice with beans or peanut butter with whole grain bread.
-These food combinations create complete protein meals, because each food contains the amino acids that the other is missing.
+Eating these food combinations creates complete protein meals, because each food contains the amino acids that the other is missing.

 It’s not always necessary to consume complete proteins.
 Since each amino acid does something specific for the body, sometimes you only need to increase your intake of those specific aminos.
 In fact, that’s why pre-workout, intra-workout, and post-workout supplements are formulated the way they are.
 Each one is designed with specific amino acids that are helpful in specific situations.